bcbrown/bookreviews/2017/README.md

 rituals, and aesthetics of tea preparation.

-This book is likely most interesting to people who are: inclined towards eastern mysticism, the poetic aesthics of the Romantics and pastoral poets, and tea drinkers.
+This book is likely most interesting to people who are: inclined towards eastern mysticism, the poetic aesthics of the Romantic and pastoral poets, and tea drinkers.

 > Meanwhile, let us have a sip of tea.
 The afternoon glow is brightening the